 Whether to adjust the thresholds (contour levels) to keep the enclosed volume constant throughout the series.
 This is useful when the signal level in the data changes over time or between states.showMarkers marker-spec [ precedingMarkerFrames N ] [ followingMarkerFrames M ]

 Display the specified markers to trace spatial and temporal paths.
-(A marker is implemented as an atom and can be specified similarly by model number, etc.) The markers could have been created manually with the mouse (see mousemode).
+(A marker is implemented as an atom and can be specified similarly by model number, etc.) The markers could have been created manually with the mouse (see mousemode) or automatically with vseries measure.
 For marker display to be synchronized with playback, each marker should be labeled with the time of the data set on which it was placed.
 The labels are not shown, but used by vseries to limit marker display to the corresponding time.
 Simultaneously, markers can also be displayed for N earlier time points (default 0) and M later time points (default 0) using precedingMarkerFrames and followingMarkerFrames, respectively.

 (not yet supported)